bgian/slack-emojis/README.md

 A system of Slack emojis, used for sharing progress updates and reacting to posts.

 ## Usage
-Appears in the Slack of Figma, Campsite, and friends.
+Appears in the Slack of Figma, Vercel, Campsite, and friends.
 - `:todo:` upcoming focus or reading post later
 - `:in-progress:` active focus
 - `:done:` completed focus or read post